 Teaching Tips | Science | Pedagogy |

-- Because this is a brief overview of coral reefs in danger, eductor may want to provide the linked Oceanus articles to their students for more background information.
+- Teachers may want to provide the linked Oceanus articles to their students for more background information.

-- An overview of how human activity is impacting the integrity of coral reefs, and how coral can be used to investigate past climate changes.
+- An overview of how human activity is damaging coral reefs, and how coral can be used to investigate past climate changes.
 Paleoclimatology, ocean acidification, ecology, and pollution are all linked topics.

 - Comments from expert scientist: This video is narrated by Konrad Hughen, a respected geochemist who works with coral skeletal records.
 The video has good visuals and the narration tells a nice story about what corals are, and how coral reefs grow and record information on ocean history in their skeletons.